KnockOutEZ/devconflistener/README.md

 DevConfBD Ticket Watcher

 This repository contains a Go program that continuously monitors the DevConfBD website for the availability of tickets.
-When tickets become available, the program will send a notification to your phone via SMS.
+When tickets become available, the program will send a notification to your phone via Whatsapp.

 Getting Started